dominicgerman/homelab/docs/setup/mediaserver.md

 Then from your `jellyfin` directory, run `docker compose up -d` to start the app.

 You should now be able to setup Jellyfin at the server's IP address on port `8096`.
+When you're ready to do that, head to the [Jellyfin](../services/jellyfin.md) section of this site.

 ## SnapRAID